Bacon/BaconQrCode/README.md

 - `ImagickImageBackEnd`: renders raster images using the Imagick library
 - `SvgImageBackEnd`: renders SVG files using XMLWriter
 - `EpsImageBackEnd`: renders EPS files

+### GDLib Renderer
+GD library has so many limitations, that GD support is not added as backend, but as separated rendered.
+Use `GDLibRendered` instead of `ImageRenderer`.
+Here are limitations:

+    - Does not support gradient.
+    - Does not support any curves, so you QR code is always squared.